Deep Necklift Surgery in London

 How is a neck lift performed?

-The extend of Neck lift surgery depends on the individual concerns and clinical findings.
+The extent of neck lift surgery depends on the individual concerns and clinical findings.
 A “full” or “heavy” neck usually requires reduction and contouring of all the structures mentioned above; fat, muscles, glands and hyoid.
 The deep fat and submandibular glands are reduced, the digastric muscles can be debulked and tightened, and the platysma muscles are freed up and repaired in the midline.
 Patients with generally “skinny” and lax neck tissues may benefit from a more simple operation which only involves platysma repair.
-When there is additional facial laxity, with lower face heaviness and jowling, then a neck lift on it’s own could create some imbalance between the face and neck, hence the recommendation would be to have a face and neck lift combination in order to obtain more natural and harmonious results.
+When there is additional facial laxity, with lower face heaviness and jowling, then a neck lift on its own could create some imbalance between the face and neck.
+Hence, the recommendation would be to have a face and neck lift combination in order to obtain more natural and harmonious results.

 What are the functional implications of submandibular gland (SMG) reduction ?